 Alumni Relations is a student's connection to the greater Lafayette family.
-Every person who has completed one academic semester at Lafayette is automatically considered an alumnus/a and joins more than 27,000 other Lafayette alumni from all 50 states and 91 foreign countries.
-Alumni Relations coordinates alumni chapter events, new student welcome events, Reunion, Homecoming, Lafayette-Lehigh telecast parties, Wine and Dine 3/9 celebrations, travel programs, and a host of other intellectual, social, networking, and community service activities.
-Alumni Relations also partners with other College departments to offer student programming,
+Every person who has completed one academic semester at Lafayette is automatically considered an alumnus/a and joins more than 28,000 other Lafayette alumni from all 50 states and 90 foreign countries.
+Alumni Relations coordinates regional alumni chapter events, new student welcome events, Reunion, Homecoming, Lafayette-Lehigh telecast parties, Wine and Dine 3/9 celebrations, travel programs, and a host of other intellectual, social, networking, and community service activities.
+Alumni Relations also partners with other College departments, including student organizations, to offer student programming,

-Graduates can help strengthen the Lafayette community by becoming involved in local alumni chapters as a member of chapter leadership, attending alumni networking and social events, volunteering to help recruit and interview prospective students, or providing internships or externships.
+Graduates can help strengthen the Lafayette community by becoming involved with local alumni chapters as a member of chapter leadership, attending alumni networking and social events, volunteering to help recruit and interview prospective students, or providing internships or externships.

-The Alumni Relations Council (ARC) is a student group that plans on-campus events to help bridge the student-to-alumni experience and to celebrate Lafayette's rich traditions.
-The annual programs supported by ARC include Leopard Launch, an evening to introduce first-year students to the Offices of Alumni Relations, Annual Fund and Career Services in September; Homecoming each October; Lafayette-Lehigh Rivalry Week events in November; and Wine and Dine 3/9, a social event to celebrate the anniversary of the signing of Lafayette College's charter, annually in March.
-Students interested in joining ARC should contact Alumni Relations at (610)330-5040 or alumni@lafayette.edu.
+The Lafayette Student Alumni Council (LSAC) is a student group that plans on-campus events to help bridge the student-to-alumni experience and to celebrate Lafayette's rich traditions.
+The annual programs supported by LSAC include Leopard Launch, an evening to introduce first-year students to the Offices of Alumni Relations, Annual Fund, and Career Services in September; Homecoming each October; Lafayette-Lehigh Rivalry Week events in November; and annual Wine and Dine 3/9 gatherings that celebrate the March 9 anniversary of the signing of Lafayette College's charter.
+Students interested in joining LSAC should contact Alumni Relations at (610) 330-5040 or alumni@lafayette.edu.